KIC/pandas-ml-quant/Readme.md

 The submodules are:
  * pandas-ml-1ntegration-test  more complex tests involving several modules and eventually external data
- * pandas-ml-airflow  very experimental module to integrade models withing apache airflow
+ * pandas-ml-airflow  very experimental module to integrate models withing apache airflow
- * pandas-ml-common  functionalities around data access and preperation like train/test splitting, cross validation, ...
+ * pandas-ml-common  functionalities around data access and preparation like train/test splitting, cross validation, ...
  * pandas-ml-quant  enhancing pandas-ml-utils for modeling financial timeseries
  * pandas-ml-quant-rl  very experimental module for reinforcement learning
  * pandas-ml-utils  core module to train models directly from a pandas data frame
  * pandas-ml-utils-keras  deprecated module, might be revoked using tensorflow probability
  * pandas-ml-utils-torch  pytorch module for machine learning
- * pandas-quant-data-provider  easy wrapper around data prviders like yahoo and investpy
+ * pandas-quant-data-provider  easy wrapper around data providers like yahoo and investpy
  * pandas-ta-quant  technical analysis functionality like TA-Lib
- * pandas-ta-quant-plot  plotting library to simulate state of the art financial plots (also very eraly stage)
+ * pandas-ta-quant-plot  plotting library to simulate state of the art financial plots (also very early stage)

 ### [pandas-ml-common](pandas-ml-common/Readme.md)
 This module contains helpers and utilities for the most common tasks like: